SOURCE Summer Funding

-CWRU undergraduates conducting research related to STEM are eligible to apply for SOURCE-STEM funding.
-Students participate in research for up to 10 weeks (maximum funding for 10 week experience: $3500).
-This program allows for reasonable and limited flexibility in the start and stop time of the project.
-That is, students who want to take off 1-2 weeks in June or July, may adjust their start and/or end time accordingly.
-Students may propose part-time projects.
-Although the length of the program is flexible, awardees are expected to attend 8 lunch seminars (offered on Tuesdays, Wednesdays and Thursdays).
-Online application deadline is February 15; 11:59 PM.
+CWRU undergraduates conducting research related to Science, Engineering, Technology or Mathematics (STEM) are eligible to apply for SOURCE STEM funding.
+Students participate in research for up to 10 weeks.
+The maximum funding for a 10 week experience is $3700.
+This program allows for reasonable and limited flexibility in the start and stop time of the project and students may propose part-time projects.

 CWRU undergraduates conducting research or participating in creative endeavors in the Arts, Humanities and Social Sciences (AHSS) are eligible to apply for SOURCE-AHSS summer funding.
-The maximum funding for a 10 week experience is $3500.
-SOURCE-AHSS allows for flexibility in the start and stop time of the project.
-Students can propose part-time projects as well.
-Although the length of the program is flexible, awardees who are in the Cleveland area are expected to attend 8 lunch seminars (offered on Tuesdays, Wednesdays and Thursdays).
-The online application deadline always is the Friday before spring break at 11:59 PM.
+Students participate in projects for up to 10 weeks.
+The maximum funding for a 10 week experience is $3700.
+This program allows for reasonable and limited flexibility in the start and stop time of the project and students may propose part-time projects.